The 2020 Vision Statement of Freedom to Lead:

 For example, what does Jesus teach us about leading a group of people through change?
 What can the Master Teacher show us about being agents of peace in the midst of group conflict?
 How does Jesus demonstrate leadership in teams and partnerships?
 How does He exemplify the Abiding Life, the Witnessing Life, and the Empowered Life?
 What do authentic mentoring relationships look like through the lens of the Shepherd-King?
 What can Christ offer us in terms of stewarding our resources well?
 And what does Jesus show us about developing a ministry plan and prioritizing ministry values?

-So as we transition from the summer to the busy fall season, please follow FTL as we continue to discuss competent, Christ-centered leadership through stories, blog posts, and module events around the world.
-We also have a book entitled Leading With Story: Cultivating Christ-Centered Leaders In a Storycentric Generation that will soon be on the shelves for people to get a better understanding of how all this fits together.
+So as we transition from the summer to the busy fall season, please follow FTL as we continue to discuss competent Christ-centered leadership through stories, blog posts, and module events around the world.
+We also have a book entitled Leading With Story: Cultivating Christ-Centered Leaders In a Storycentric Generation for people to get a better understanding of how all this fits together.

 Because when all is said and done, we really do want Jesus Christ to be at the center of all that we think, do, teach, and proclaim.